Proton Structure from a Soft-Wall Holographic QCD Model: Mass Spectrum, Form Factors, and Mechanical Properties

 where $V_{\nu}=\epsilon_\nu e^{-iqx}V(Q,z)$.
 At the boundary, we impose $V(Q,0) = 1$ and implement the Neumann boundary condition in the infrared (IR) limit.

 The electric and magnetic form factors can be expressed as

 Figure 2 and Figure 3 display the dependence of the electric and magnetic form factors on the momentum transfer $Q^2$, respectively.
-Our calculated electric form factor shows excellent agreement with experimental measurements, while a minor deviation is observed for the magnetic form factor.
-This indicates that our model successfully captures the dominant mechanism of this physical process, though some secondary effects are not fully accounted for.
+For the electric form factor, the average relative deviations from the experimental data for SW1, SW2, MW, and our model are 22.8\%, 28.5\%, 72.8\%, and 8.1\%, respectively; for the magnetic form factor, the average relative deviations for SW1, SW2, MW, and our model are 13.9\%, 28.6\%, 73.8\%, and 12.0\%, respectively.
+This indicates that our model captures the dominant features of the proton's electromagnetic structure.
+While these results are more precise than those obtained from the standard soft-wall model and the modified warp factor model, the remaining deviations suggest that richer physics and higher-order effects should be taken into account when studying the electromagnetic structure of the proton.

+The notion of nucleon radii is fundamental to characterizing the internal architecture of protons and neutrons, offering essential insight into the nonperturbative domain of QCD.
+These radii are defined through multiple physical observables, each probing a distinct aspect of the nucleon’s internal organization.
+Beyond their importance in elucidating nucleon structure, they also play a vital role in precision tests of the Standard Model.
+In particular, high-precision measurements of nucleon radii provide stringent constraints on theoretical approaches such as lattice QCD, chiral effective field theory, and holographic QCD.

+To support our theoretical treatment, the Breit frame is adopted, with the kinematical variables $\Delta^{\nu}$, $P^{\nu}$, and the momentum transfer squared defined as follows \cite{Polyakov:2018zvc}:

+The charge and magnetic radii represent key observables for probing the internal structure of nucleons.
+The charge radius quantifies the spatial extent of the electric charge distribution, whereas the magnetic radius characterizes the size associated with the magnetic moment, generated by the internal dynamics of quarks and gluons.
+The charge radius of the proton is defined as